oneaalex/DiscountCodeGenerator/DiscountCodeApplication/README.md

 ---

+## Recent Changes

+### 1. Discount Code Cache Preloading

+- **Background Preloading:**
+  The application now preloads discount code caches in the background at startup using a hosted service (`DiscountCodePreloadHostedService`).
+This ensures that recent and all discount codes are available in the cache without blocking the main application thread.
+- **Dependency Injection:**
+  The repository responsible for preloading is injected into the hosted service, following best practices for maintainability and testability.

+### 2. SignalR Package

+- The unnecessary `Microsoft.AspNetCore.SignalR` package reference was removed from the project dependencies.

+### 3. Authorization and User Management

+> **Note:**
+> The project was designed to use JWT (JSON Web Token) for authorization.
+However, implementing JWT-based authentication requires a user management system, including user registration, login, and logout functionality.
+>
+> These features (user accounts, login, logout) are not currently implemented in this project.
+To enable secure JWT authorization, you would need to add:
+> - User registration and storage (e.g., with ASP.NET Core Identity or a custom user table)
+> - Login endpoints to issue JWT tokens upon successful authentication
+> - Logout mechanism (typically handled client-side by removing the JWT)
+>
+> Without these, JWT authorization cannot be fully enabled.

+---

 ## How the DiscountCodeService Works

 The `DiscountCodeService` is responsible for generating, storing, retrieving, and using discount codes in a thread-safe manner.
 It interacts with a repository for data access, a code generator for creating unique codes, and a unit of work for transaction management.